Two of the National Museum of Nuclear Science & History’s iconic fighter-bombers, the F-105D Thunderchief

 The second aircraft to receive restoration attention that spring and summer was the museum’s A-7 Corsair II, Bureau Number 154-407, the only aircraft in the museum’s collection to have ever flown in combat missions.
-This Navy carrier fighter-bomber was built in 1968, and in its first eight years in service, the aircraft saw numerous cruises including several Vietnam deployments.
-Within this timeframe, it had 3,338 flight hours and 731 carrier launches and landings.
+This Navy carrier fighter bomber was built in 1968, and in its first eight years in service, the aircraft saw numerous cruises, including several Vietnam deployments.
+It had 3,338 flight hours and 731 carrier launches and landings within this timeframe.

-This aircraft was modified and upgraded over the next few years, stationed at two different Naval Air Stations where it was continually involved in flight test work until its aircraft lifetime expired.
+This aircraft was modified and upgraded over the next few years.
+It was stationed at two different Naval Air Stations where it was continually involved in flight test work until its aircraft lifetime expired.
 During its service, it was instrumental in training pilots in nuclear weapons delivery tactics and in developing and testing weapons for weapon delivery.
-Its last flight was to Albuquerque where it was used for parts and training, having accumulated 5,796.6 flight hours.
+Its last flight was to Albuquerque, where it was used for parts and training, having accumulated 5,796.6 flight hours.
 It joined the museum’s collection in 1992.

-The A-7 was, from 1967 until 1992, one of the most cost effective and capable attack aircraft in the Navy’s inventory.
-The museum’s A-7 Corsair II is a TA-7C model; converted from a single seat A-7E to a two seat TA-7C in 1976.
+The A-7 was, from 1967 until 1992, one of the most cost-effective and capable attack aircraft in the Navy’s inventory.
+The museum’s A-7 Corsair II is a TA-7C model, converted from a single-seat A-7E to a two-seat TA-7C in 1976.
 Built by Ling-Temco-Vought (LTV) Aerospace Corporation – with a length of 46 feet and 2 inches and a wingspan of 38 feet and 9 inches – a total of 1,569 A-7 aircraft were produced, fighting in both Vietnam and Iraq.
-Although they were not the fastest aircraft, they had a solid reputation with pilots as a reliable aircraft that could deliver weapons with great accuracy.
-It also holds the distinction of being the only single seat jet fighter-bomber that was designed, built and deployed into combat, all during the Vietnam War.
+Although they were not the fastest aircraft, they had a solid reputation with pilots as reliable aircraft that could accurately deliver weapons.
+It also holds the distinction of being the only single-seat jet fighter bomber that was designed, built, and deployed into combat, all during the Vietnam War.

-Completion of these outdoor exhibits for visitor viewing took place in the winter of 2018.
+Completion of these outdoor exhibits for visitor viewing occurred in winter 2018.

 The National Museum of Nuclear Science & History launched an ambitious campaign through Indiegogo - a funding platform for creative projects, directly supported by individuals who pledge money - April 14 through May 14, 2017 - to purchase the paint for the restoration of the museum’s iconic F-105 and A-7.

-Since one gallon of paint for these airplanes costs $460 and one gallon of primer costs $300, the Museum’s staff decided to incorporate Indiegogo in order to ‘kick start’ the fundraising aspect of the restoration projects.
-It was through the generosity of 86 backer that the museum was able to raise $9,605 to help pay for paint and primer.
+Since one gallon of paint for these airplanes costs $460 and one gallon of primer costs $300, the Museum’s staff decided to incorporate Indiegogo to ‘kick start’ the fundraising aspect of the restoration projects.
+Through the generosity of 86 backers, the museum raised $9,605 to help pay for paint and primer.

 Thank you to the following supporters: